Centre for European Studies and Comparative Politics

 Director: Prof. Florence Haegel

-The Centre d’Etudes Européennes is a highly internationalised research centre with a growing international dimension.
+The CEE is a highly internationalised research centre with a growing international dimension.
 First, the team has become increasingly multinational in recent years.
 Second, most of the research includes an international and/or comparative dimension and is carried out in partnership with foreign universities.
-Third, the CEE is hosting many programmes funded by European institutions.
-Since 2005, the CEE hosted different European programmes (International Training Network, collaborative programmes, ORA programmes, etc.).
-Moreover, our team members regularly serve as visiting researchers at partner institutions, especially through the many international networks the CEE is involved in, like the Theseus programme or the OXPO partnership between Sciences Po and Oxford.
+Third, the CEE hosts many programmes funded by European institutions as well as different European programmes (International Training Network, collaborative programmes, ORA programmes, etc.).
+Moreover, our researchers regularly spend time at our many partner institutions, especially through the multiple international networks the CEE is involved in, such as the OoPo partnership between Sciences Po and Oxford.

 The Centre publishes prolifically in the form of monographs, collective works, manuals, and articles.
 The CEE also edits a series of working papers, Les Cahiers européens de Sciences Po, as well as an E-Print collection that makes unpublished research papers publicly available.